MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 ### Implications related to country selection

-- When [choosing your own brands brands](#define-your-brands-or-interests), we will provide suggestions based on the selected country/region.
+- When [choosing your own brands](#define-your-brands-or-interests), we will provide suggestions based on the selected country/region.

 - When [mapping your fields](#map-your-fields), if the Country/Region field isn't mapped, we'll use Microsoft Graph data from the selected country/region to enrich your customer profiles.
 We'll also use that selection to enrich your customer profiles that don't have country/region data available.